musicjay1/H2o_Data_Science/README.md

 0.9166667 0.02777778 0.05555556

 As seen the one with pca gives better prediction( also one could compare the respective plots).
-As this is achieved with just one first level pca analysis probably there is a linear relationship between the independent variables and the dependent skull.
+As this is achieved with just one first level pca analysis probably there is a (some what) linear relationship between the independent variables and the dependent skull.
 Otherwise one needs to do more complex analysis with pcas.